theguly/iris-doc-src/docs/operations/upgrades.md

 -------------
 ## Version specific upgrades

+### v2.3.4

+❗ The layout of the reporting has slightly changed.
+Custom report templates might not work anymore.
+You can use `https://<server>/case/export?cid=<case_id>` to get all the possible fields.

+No other impact is to be expected.

 ### v2.1.0
 The default location of the SSL certificates have been changed from `dockers/nginx/dev_certs` to `certificates/nginx/web_certificates`.